How can ACAS help if you're injured at work?

 Real-world example

-A shop worker injured her back while lifting heavy stock.
+A retail shop worker injured her back while lifting heavy stock.
 After months off work, her employer wanted to reduce her hours and suggested redundancy.
 The worker contacted ACAS, who provided guidance and initiated early conciliation.
 With ACAS support, the employer agreed to fund workplace adjustments and retain her role.
 The matter was resolved without going to tribunal.

 When to contact ACAS